jfrog/jfrog-cli/documentation/CLI-for-JFrog-Artifactory.md

 Using File Specs
 -------------------

 To achieve complex file manipulations you may require several CLI commands.
 For example, you may need to upload several different sets of files to different repositories.
-To simplify the implementation of these complex manipulations, you can apply JFrog CLI **download, **upload, **move, copy** and **delete** commands with JFrog Artifactory using `--spec` option to replace the inline command arguments and options.
+To simplify the implementation of these complex manipulations, you can apply JFrog CLI **download**, **upload**, **move**, **copy** and **delete** commands with JFrog Artifactory using **--spec** option to replace the inline command arguments and options.
 Similarly, you can **create and update release bundles** by providing the `--spec` command option.
 Each command uses an array of file specifications in JSON format with a corresponding schema as described in the sections below.
 Note that if any of these commands are issued using both inline options as well as the file specs, then the inline options override their counterparts specified in the file specs.

 ### File Spec Schemas